AirtestProject/iOS-Tagent/README.md

 ```
 ./Scripts/bootstrap.sh
 ```
-It will:
-* fetch all dependencies with [Carthage](https://github.com/Carthage/Carthage)

 After it is finished you can simply open `WebDriverAgent.xcodeproj` and start `WebDriverAgentRunner` test and start sending [requests](https://github.com/facebook/WebDriverAgent/wiki/Queries).